effazrayhan/reshape-ide/README.md

 ## 🙏 Acknowledgments

 - Built with PHP and Vanilla JavaScript
-- Designed for educational purposes
+- Designed for educational purposes (jk I need marks :`)
 - Inspired by platforms like LeetCode and Codecademy